The case of a California judge charged with murder in his wife's death has ended in a mistrial

 SANTA ANA, Calif.
 (AP) — The case of a Southern California judge charged with murder for fatally shooting his wife ended in a mistrial Monday after a jury was unable to reach a unanimous verdict.

 Los Angeles Superior Court Judge Eleanor J. Hunter declared the mistrial in the case against now 74-year-old Orange County Superior Court Judge Jeffrey Ferguson.
-A prosecutor said 11 of the 12 jurors had wanted to declare Ferguson guilty of second-degree murder, adding he is prepared to retry the case.
+Eleven of the 12 jurors had wanted to declare Ferguson guilty of second-degree murder, and prosecutors said they are prepared to retry the case.

-Prosecutors had said at trial that Ferguson shot his wife Sheryl with a handgun while the couple was watching television at their home in Anaheim Hills after they had been arguing in 2023.
-Testifying at trial, Ferguson did not deny shooting his wife, but said it was an accident.
+Prosecutors said during the trial that Ferguson shot his wife Sheryl with a handgun while the couple was watching television at their home in Anaheim Hills after they were arguing in 2023.
+Testifying in his defense, Ferguson did not deny shooting his wife and said it was an accident.

 Hunter, who presided over Ferguson’s case to avoid a conflict of interest, scheduled a hearing Thursday in her Los Angeles courtroom on how to proceed.